-Char.spectralAxis.resolution.refval.value.
+Char.spectralAxis.Resolution.refval.value.

-b.
-A reference value for Resolution Power (em_res_power)
+b) A reference value for Resolving Power (em res power)

 This is an average estimation for the spectral resolution power.stored as a double value, with no unit.
-Char.spectralAxis.resolution.resolPower refval c.
-Resolution Power limits (em_res_power_min, em_res_power_max)
+Char.spectralAxis.Resolution.resolPower refval c) Resolving Power limits (em_res_power_min, em_res_power_max)

-These parameters simply give the limit of variation of the resolution power in the observation as minimal and maximal values and use the following Utypes:
+These parameters simply give the limits of variation of the resolution power in the observation as minimal and maximal values and use the following Utypes: